zezulka/employees/README.md

 in the company by department, sorted alphabetically.

 TODO:
-1. Sort the output for list commands,
+1. Sort the output for list commands
-2. Write tests.